mdfnam/QnA/Ism as a Pronoun.md

 *Singular (Genderless)*
 - **Subject Pronoun:** `It` (Quran) signifies peace when recited aloud.
-- **Object Pronoun:** Muslims hold the Quran in high regard, considering `it` the ultimate source of guidance.
+- **Object Pronoun:** Allah has sent `it` for the guidance of mankind, so that we may comprehend and follow its teachings.
 - **Possessive Adjective:** The Quran, with `its` timeless wisdom, continues to inspire people worldwide.

 *Plural (Gender Neutral)*